galloanna/hubspot-dev-test/README.md

 - Add fuzzy search to the search field.
 - Anything that improves the experience for the user.

+> **Note**
-**Note** - if you have any issue retrieving the data from the endpoint, we've included the JSON data locally in `/src/js/data/data.json`.
+> If you have any issue retrieving the data from the endpoint, we've included the JSON data locally in `/src/js/data/data.json`.
 If you end up using this instead of the API, please explain why in the `submission.md` file.

 <br />